Learning Disentangled Representation by Exploiting Pretrained Generative Models: A Contrastive Learning View: Experiment

 \subsection{Ablation Study}

 In this section, we perform ablation study of \texttt{DisCo} only on GAN, limited by the space.
 For the experiments, we use the Shapes3D dataset, and the random seed is fixed.

-\textbf{Choice of latent space.} For style–based GANs~\cite{StyleGAN, styleganv2}, there is a style space $\mathcal{W}$, which is the output of style network (MLP) whose input is a random latent space $\mathcal{Z}$.
-As demonstrated in \citet{StyleGAN}, $\mathcal{W}$ is more interpretable than $\mathcal{Z}$.
-We conduct experiments on $\mathcal{W}$ and $\mathcal{Z}$ respectively to see how the degree of disentanglement of the latent space influences the performance.
+\textbf{Choice of latent space.} For style–based GANs~\citep{StyleGAN, styleganv2}, there is a style space $\mathcal{W}$, which is the output of style network (MLP) whose input is a random latent space $\mathcal{Z}$.
+As demonstrated in \cite{StyleGAN}, $\mathcal{W}$ is more interpretable than $\mathcal{Z}$.
+We conduct experiments on $\mathcal{W}$ and $\mathcal{Z}$ respectively to see how the latent space influences the performance.
 As shown in Table~\ref{tbl:Ablation}, \texttt{DisCo} on $\mathcal{W}$ is better, indicating that the better the latent space is organized, the better disentanglement \texttt{DisCo} can achieve.